ggmpteam/ggmp/README.md

 # GGMP - Generic Gameserver Messaging Protocol

 GGMP is a UDP-based, application layer messaging protocol for standard, efficient communication between game servers and clients.
-It's designed from the ground up to be
+It's designed from the ground up to be:

 * Lightweight: Exactly as much data as needed and no more.
 * Self-contained: Transmit as much information about an Action in one Message as possible